 Other top-quality brands to look at:

-We have analyzed in depth about these two types of drills, and finally, we have found an answer to corded vs cordless drill.
+We have analyzed in-depth these two types of drills, and finally, we have found an answer to corded vs cordless drill.